yona-projects/yona/README.md

 Contribution
 ---
 - The branch for contributions is `master`.
-- Fork the repository, then work on the `master` branch and send a pull request to the` master` branch.
+- At first, fork the repository, then work on the `master` branch.
+And send a pull request to the`master` branch.
    - The `next` branch is for internal development.
 If you want to see what features are being added, please refer to the `next` branch.

 License